How to Demonstrate Interest

 In the world of the Common Application, demonstrating interest is showing colleges that you are truly interested in their institution and not just checking a box.
 Why do colleges care?
 Colleges are very interested in yield, or the number of students who are admitted that choose to enroll.
 Yield is important because it has become a proxy for popularity—the higher the yield, the more popular the school.
 Yield is also an important number in the US News and World Report rankings.
 If colleges want to move up the ranks, increasing yield numbers is very important.
 In general, the highly selective colleges (think Stanford and the Ivies) do not need to measure if students are interested, they are always going to have high yield numbers.
-However, many other private institutions use demonstrated interest as a factor in admissions.
-Keep reading for 5 specific things you can do to demonstrate interest right now. (more…)
+However, many other private and public institutions use demonstrated interest as a factor in admissions.

 For our College Calm students, check each school on your list to determine if they care about demonstrated interest.
 The scale is: VERY IMPORTANT, IMPORTANT, CONSIDERED, NOT CONSIDERED.
 You can find this on your College Kickstart report from your family meeting or in Counselmore in the grid version.
 If demonstrated interest is considered, important or very important, you should do a few of the following things, so each school knows you are genuinely interested.

 - Apply Early Decision (ED): This is the ultimate form of demonstrating interest as you you telling them you will attend if admitted.
 No question on yield here.

 - Apply Early Action (EA): Submitting your application for early action shows you are a student who can get things done and that this school is important enough to you to complete it early.

 - Rock your supplemental Essays: The essay questions colleges require you to write have significance– they want to learn more about you to decide if you are a good fit for their school.
 You need to do a ton of thinking, researching, and revising to write a strong supplemental essay.